How Rent to Own Works: A Guide

 Using the same example as above, let’s look at how the rent premium works:

 Let’s say Tom agrees to pay standard rent of $1,500 per month to his homeowner.
-However, with a rent premium equal to 20% of the standard rent, Tom would pay an additional $300 per month, making his total rent cost $1,800 per month.
-If Tom’s lease expires in three years, he will have saved up $10,800 total, or 36% of the cost of the down payment (see below).
+Tom pays an additional $300 per month, which is to 20 percent of the standard rent.
+His total rent cost $1,800 per month.
+If Tom’s lease expires in three years, he will have saved up $10,800 total or 36 percent of the cost of the down payment (see below).

 6. Buying the Home